Successful scaling: the building blocks

 Below are some of the key aspects that have been important in scaling the social impact that is catalysed through implementing Family by Family.

-- Mobilising Investment for infrastructure development: this is key to creating the right scaffolding for the program to be delivered at scale with implementation partners, finding opportunities and funding partners to invest in this is critical in the success of scaling social impact!
+This is key to creating the right scaffolding for the program to be delivered at scale with implementation partners, finding opportunities and funding partners to invest in this is critical in the success of scaling social impact!

-- Build demand: Don’t limit your focus on supply streams, also ensure you’re building demand for the program along the way across all the aspects of the service – families, funders, providers – they all need to want the program.
+Don’t limit your focus on supply streams, also ensure you’re building demand for the program along the way across all the aspects of the service – families, funders, providers – they all need to want the program.
 There’s no point in scaling social impact if no one wants it.